isaacsquires/battery-modelling/docs/interface/butler-volmer.md

 <!-- Plot of a potential energy landscape -->

 This process has similarities to diffusion.
-The ion is jumping from one site to another with and must overcome an energy barrier.
+The ion is jumping from one site to another and must overcome an energy barrier.
 Consider a case where there is no electric field, this process is purely diffusive with the rate of this process governed by an Arrhenius equation

 $$
 \begin{aligned}